Updated: March 19th, 2019

-Submit to us your referral codes and we will use them in-app to dramatically increase your airdrop rewards!
+Complete airdrops and receive valuable crypto tokens.
+In addition, everyone has access to the airdrop referral system: Simply submit to us your airdrop referral codes and we will use them in-app to dramatically increase your airdrop rewards!

 Use and accumulate our token cryptocurrency, ROX, through participation in our community and the up-voting of in-app articles.
 If you’re a crypto-expert, great!
 Utilize Quarry to elevate us all and get rewarded for your wisdom!